 An Arsenal hero whose last-gasp goal at Anfield in 1989 snatched the league title in one of English football's most dramatic moments.

-Michael Thomas emerged from Arsenal's youth system as a dynamic, box-to-box midfielder with an eye for a crucial goal.
-His career, spanning from 1987 to 2001, is forever defined by a single, electrifying run at Anfield on the final day of the 1988-89 season.
-With the clock ticking and the title on the line, Thomas broke through the Liverpool defense to score, securing the First Division championship for Arsenal in the most cinematic fashion imaginable.
-While he later played for Liverpool and other clubs, winning further honors, that instant cemented his place in football folklore.
-Post-retirement, Thomas has remained connected to the game, often reflecting on a moment that transcended sport and became a shared cultural memory for a generation of fans.
+Michael Thomas scored the goal that decided the 1988-89 First Division title on the final day at Anfield.
+Emerging from Arsenal's youth system as a dynamic, box-to-box midfielder, he broke through the Liverpool defense with the clock ticking, securing the championship in the most cinematic fashion.
+His career from 1987 to 2001 is forever defined by that single electrifying run.
+He later played for Liverpool and other clubs, winning further honors.
+Post-retirement, Thomas has remained connected to the game, often reflecting on a moment that became a shared cultural memory for a generation of fans.

 1965–1980